 David Robinson, Sheriff-Coroner-Public Administrator

-The Kings County Sheriff's Department is dedicated to providing the finest quality law enforcement and correctional services.
+The Kings County Sheriff's Office is dedicated to providing the finest quality law enforcement and correctional services.
 To ensure a tranquil quality of life, we stand unified, determined to protect and safeguard human rights.
 We shall provide top quality, responsive, efficient law enforcement services.
 This commitment of excellence is a sacred trust.

 Working in partnership with our communities is our mission.
 Together, we cannot fail.